wallarm/product-documentation/docs/admin-en/configure-parameters-en.md

         return 445;                 # The 445 response code is returned
         }
     ```

-    The client with a blacklisted IP address will be redirected to the `445.htm` page and will receive the `445` error code in response to their request.

-**To return a dynamic blocking page in response to a blocked request:**
-1. Create a template for the dynamic blocking page and save this file on the machine that runs NGINX; for example, the `blacklist_block.html` page.
-You can also use the template provided by Wallarm which is named `wallarm_blocked.html`.

-    !!! info "Including NGINX variables in the blocking page template"
-        You can include NGINX variables in your blocking page template to display a dynamic value by specifying the name of the NGINX variable starting with the `$` symbol.

-2. Add the `wallarm_acl_block_page` directive and specify the path to the template on the machine starting with the `&` symbol:

-    ```
-    wallarm_acl_block_page &C:/templates/blacklist_block.html
-    ```

 !!! warning "Important Information for Debian and CentOS Users"
     If you use an NGINX version lower than 1.11 installed from [CentOS/Debian][doc-nginx-install] repositories, you should remove the `request_id` variable from the page code in order to display the dynamic blocking page correctly:
     ```
-        UUID ${request_id}  # This part of the code should be removed
+    UUID ${request_id}
     ```

-        This applies to both `wallarm_blocked.html` and to your own dynamic page template.
+    This applies to both `wallarm_blocked.html` and to the custom block page.

 !!! info
     This parameter can be set inside the http, server and location blocks.